 Journey aftercare

-A guide for integrating your psychedelic experience
+A six-week guide for integrating your psychedelic experience

 Dear journeyer,